 4) A custom software possess inadequate security if an SQL query retrieves actual passwords of its users

 A desktop application should be secure not only regarding its access but also with respect to organization and storage of its data.
-Similarly, a web application demands even more security with respect to its access, along with data protection.
-Web developer should make the application immune to SQL Injections, Brute Force Attacks and XSS (cross site scripting).
+Similarly, a web application demands, even more, security with respect to its access, along with data protection.
+A web developer should make the application immune to SQL Injections, Brute Force Attacks and XSS (cross-site scripting).
 Similarly, if the web application facilitates remote access points then these must be secure too.
 Moreover, keep in mind that Brute Force Attack is not only related to web applications, desktop software is also vulnerable to this.

 I will now explain how the features of security are implemented in software application and how should these be tested.
 My focus will be on Whats and Hows of security testing, not of security.